nikolastojkov/easytranslate/README.md

 We store the exchange rate in a cache for 10 seconds in order not to overwhelm Fixer's API and get rate limited.

+An optional field `state` can be sent to the API and get be returned as is.

 ### Setup
 - `composer require laravel/sail --dev`
 - `php artisan sail:install`